The NH SILC follows and monitors legislative bills that may impact individuals with disabilities in NH.

 - SB 60- Relative to advance notice to hourly employees of work schedules.
 This bill requires employers with 15 or more employees to provide employees with advance notice of the work schedule.
 The bill was rereferred by the Senate.

 - SB 216- Establishing an autonomous vehicle advisory commission, establishing an autonomous vehicle testing pilot program, and providing requirements for automated vehicle deployment.
-Passed/adopted with amendment by House.
-Passed/adopted by Senate.
+Conference report adopted by House and Senate.

 - SB 255- Relative to dementia training for direct care staff in residential facilities and community-based settings.
 This bill requires dementia training for direct care staff in residential facilities and community-based settings.
 Passed/adopted with amendment by Senate.
 Retained in committee in House.